 If you want an AWS alternative that offers cloud services similar to Vultr, check out OVHcloud.

-4. Linode – SMB-friendly IaaS provider with security and CDN background
+4. Akamai Connected Cloud – SMB-friendly IaaS provider with security and CDN background

-Linode is now part of Akamai’s Connected Cloud offerings.
-This gives it an edge over some other CSPs in terms of cloud security and content delivery network use cases.
+Akamai Connected Cloud is now part of Akamai’s Connected Cloud offerings.
+This gives it an edge over other CSPs in cloud security and content delivery network use cases.

-Besides, Linode is reputed among developers for its high-performance NVMe-based Block storage, bundled security solutions (DDoS protection and cloud firewalls), and 99.99% SLAs.
+Besides, Akamai Connected Cloud is reputed among developers for its high-performance NVMe-based Block storage, bundled security solutions (DDoS protection and cloud firewalls), and 99.99% SLAs.

-If you use Linux servers/virtual machines (VMs), you’ll be right at home here, too.
-Plus, Linode covers over 130 countries with 4,100+ locations, making it one of the most distributed cloud platforms today.
+If you use Linux servers or virtual machines (VMs), you’ll also be at home here.
+Akamai Connected Cloud covers over 130 countries with 4,100+ locations, making it one of today’s most distributed cloud platforms.

-Linode has been the largest independent Open Cloud Provider for over a decade, and it plays well with other platforms.
-Its Amazon S3-compatible Object storage helps lower the possibilities of vendor lock-in, for example.
+Akamai Connected Cloud has been the largest independent Open Cloud Provider for over a decade and plays well with other platforms.
+Its Amazon S3-compatible object storage helps lower the possibility of vendor lock-in, for example.
 You’ll also have an easier-to-use control panel, APIs, and security solutions than AWS.

-In addition, Linode offers more support in terms of developer videos, tutorials, and technical documentation than AWS competitors like Kamatera.
-It also offers managed services, one-click app installations, and around-the-clock customer support (that is responsive than AWS).
+In addition, Akamai Connected Cloud offers more support in terms of developer videos, tutorials, and technical documentation than AWS competitors like Kamatera.
+It also provides managed services, one-click app installations, and around-the-clock customer support (which is responsive than AWS).

-In terms of pricing, Linode offers great value for most applications.
-The pricing is also simplified (per day or per month billing; pay-as-you-go), which can minimize surprise costs.
+Akamai Connected Cloud offers great value for most applications in terms of pricing.
+Its pricing is simplified (per day or month billing; pay-as-you-go), which can minimize surprise costs.

-5. Kinsta Cloud Hosting – Reliable, high-performance alternative to AWS hosting
+5. Kinsta Cloud Hosting – Reliable, high-performance AWS alternative

 Kinsta provides one of the best-managed WordPress hosting services today.
-In particular, Kinsta offers a more integrated approach to hosting web applications and websites compared to using multiple AWS services and synchronizing them with Amazon Lightsail.
+In particular, Kinsta offers a more integrated approach to hosting web applications and websites than using multiple AWS services and synchronizing them with Amazon Lightsail.

 Compared to AWS Lightsail, Kinsta can deliver faster loading times thanks to its dedicated website hosting infrastructure.
-Maybe that’s because the Kinsta platform runs on a completely containerized infrastructure.
+Maybe that’s because the Kinsta platform runs on a wholly containerized infrastructure.

-The system runs exclusively on Google’s Premium Tier network powered by the Google Cloud Platform (GCP).
-This enables Kinsta to provide a large selection of fast servers across 35 data centers globally vs 13 for Amazon Lightsail.
+The system runs exclusively on Google’s Premium Tier network, powered by the Google Cloud Platform (GCP).
+This enables Kinsta to provide a large selection of fast servers across 35 data centers globally, compared to 13 for Amazon Lightsail.

-You can also expect robust security, high-performance web applications, server-level caching, and dedicated resources from the service.
+The service also offers robust security, high-performance web applications, server-level caching, and dedicated resources.

 Besides, Kinsta covers all sites with enterprise-grade premium Cloudflare integration for free.
 That includes DDoS protection, a secure firewall, HTTP/3 support, and a free CDN.